Mandal Commission: Criticisms

 The National Sample Survey puts the figure at 32%.
 There is substantial debate over the exact number of OBC's in India, with census data compromised by partisan politics.
 It is generally estimated to be sizeable, but lower than the figures quoted by either the Mandal Commission or the National Sample Survey.

 There is also a debate about the estimation logic used by the Mandal Commission for calculating OBC population.
 Yogendra Yadav, psephologist turned politician, agrees that there is no empirical basis to the Mandal figure.
 According to Yadav, "It is a mythical construct based on reducing the number of SC/ST, Muslims and others and then arriving at a number."
 Yadav argues that government jobs were availed to those who by their own means had got higher education, and that reservation for OBC's was only one of the many recommendations of the Mandal Commission, which largely remain unimplemented after 25 years.

-The National Sample Survey's 1999–2000 round estimated around 36 percent of the country's population as belonging to the Other Backward Classes (OBC).
+The National Sample Survey's 1999–2000 round estimated around 36 percent of the country's population as belonging to the Other Backward Class (OBC).
 The proportion falls to 32 per cent on excluding Muslim OBCs.
 A survey conducted in 1998 by National Family Health Statistics (NFHS) puts the proportion of non-Muslim OBCs as 29.8 per cent.

 L R Naik, the only Dalit member in the Mandal Commission refused to sign the Mandal recommendations.
 Naik argued that intermediate backward classes are relatively powerful, while depressed backward classes, or most backward classes (MBCs) remain economically marginalised.

 As the debate on OBC reservations spreads, a few interesting facts which raise pertinent question are already apparent.
 To begin with, figures on the proportion of OBCs in the Indian population vary widely.
 According to the Mandal Commission (1980) it is 52 percent.
-According to 2001 Indian Census, out of India's population of 1,028,737,436 the Scheduled Castes account for 166,635,700 and Scheduled Tribes 84,326,240; that is 16.2% and 8.2% respectively.
+According to 2001 census of India, out of India's population of 1,028,737,436 the Scheduled Castes account for 166,635,700 and Scheduled Tribes 84,326,240; that is 16.2% and 8.2% respectively.
 There is nocoss data on OBCs in the census.
 However, according to National Sample Survey's 1999–2000 round around 36 per cent of the country's population is defined as belonging to the Other Backward Classes (OBC).
 The proportion falls to 32 per cent on excluding Muslim OBCs.
 A survey conducted in 1998 by National Family Health Statistics (NFHS) puts the proportion of non-Muslim OBCs as 29.8 per cent.
 The NSSO data also shows that already 23.5 per cent of college seats are occupied by OBCs.
 That's just 8.6 per cent short of their share of population according to the same survey.

 Moreover, as per 2006 National Commission for Backward Classes report the number of backward castes in Central list of OBCs has increased to 5,013 (without the figures for most of the Union Territories) from 3,743 identified by the Mandal commission.